joseph-ampfer/Learning-Journey/README.md

 - **Reflections and Challenges:**
   - Understanding database concepts
   - SQL syntax and query optimization
   - I loved this week.
 Working with SQL and databases came very natural, and the problems were fun.
 The Fiftyville problem had me feeling like a real criminal investigator like Penelope Garcia from 'Criminal Minds'.
+  - The movies problems had me working with many relational tables.
+I used string operations, aggregation, join operations, subqueries and nested queries, and unique conditions like for "movies in which both Bradley Cooper and Jennifer Lawrence starred".

 ### Week 8: HTML, CSS, JavaScript
 - **Topics Learned:**